forestdb/forestdb.org/models/bayesian-data-analysis.md

 Our model provides an ok explanation of the data set, but we see from the scatter plot that there are some clear mismatches: the sequences that the model thinks are most likely fair are ones that people think are not fair.
 Looking more closely, these are sequences with many T values, such as TTTTT.

-To gain more intuition, explore the following data set:
+To gain more intuition, play with the following data set, adjusting the responses (second list) as needed:

 ~~~
 (define experiment-data